aredden/flux-fp8-api/README.md

-# Flux FP16 Accumulate Model Implementation with FastAPI
+# Flux FP8 (true) Matmul Implementation with FastAPI

 This repository contains an implementation of the Flux model, along with an API that allows you to generate images based on text prompts.
 The API can be run via command-line arguments.